deepak748030/Tatva-Ai/README.md

     *   **Content**:
         ```json
         {
-            "success": false,
-            "message": "AI Model with this identifier already exists."
+            "message": "AI Model with this name or modelIdentifier already exists."
         }
         ```